sivicencio/webpagetest-ruby/README.md

     $ gem install webpagetest

 ## Usage
 All you require to use the gem is a Webpagetest API key in order to run tests.
-You can ask your own emailing Patrick Meenan, like he explains in [Webpagetest docs](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis).
+You can ask your own by emailing Patrick Meenan, like he explains in [Webpagetest docs](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis).

 Basically, you need to instantiate an object of `Webpagetest` class, and then use it to interact with the API.